National Historic Landmark: Criteria

-Current NHLs
+Current National Historic Landmarks

 More than 2,500 NHLs have been designated.
-Most, but not all, are in the United States.There are NHLs in all 50 states and the District of Columbia.
+Most, but not all, are in the United States.
+There are NHLs in all 50 states and the national capital of Washington, D.C.
 Three states (Pennsylvania, Massachusetts, and New York) account for nearly 25 percent of the nation's NHLs.
-Three cities within these states (Philadelphia, Boston, and New York City, respectively) all separately have more NHLs than 40 of the 50 states.
-New York City alone has more NHLs than all but five states: Virginia, California, Pennsylvania, Massachusetts, and New York (the latter of which has the most NHLs of all 50 states).
+Each of three cities within these states, Philadelphia, Boston, and New York City, has by itself more NHLs than 40 of the 50 states.
+New York City alone has more NHLs than all but five states: Virginia, California, Pennsylvania, Massachusetts, and New York, the latter of which has the most NHLs of all 50 states.
 There are 74 NHLs in the District of Columbia.

 Some NHLs are in U.S. commonwealths and territories, associated states, and foreign states.
 There are 15 in Puerto Rico, the Virgin Islands, and other U.S. commonwealths and territories; five in U.S.-associated states such as Micronesia; and one in Morocco.

 Over 100 ships or shipwrecks have been designated as NHLs.

-Other

-About half of the National Historic Landmarks are privately owned.
+Approximately half of the National Historic Landmarks are privately owned.
 The National Historic Landmarks Program relies on suggestions for new designations from the National Park Service, which also assists in maintaining the landmarks.
 A friends' group of owners and managers, the National Historic Landmark Stewards Association, works to preserve, protect and promote National Historic Landmarks.

-If not already listed on the National Register of Historic Places, an NHL is automatically added to the Register upon designation.
-About three percent of Register listings are NHLs.
+If not already listed on the National Register of Historic Places, an NHL is automatically added to the Register upon designation; about three percent of Register listings are NHLs.
+Washington, D.C. is home to three specifically legislated exceptions to this rule: the White House, the United States Capitol, and the United States Supreme Court Building.
+All are designated as NHLs, but are not on the National Register.